-Kyle Pfeiffer is the Director of the National Preparedness Analytics Center within the Decision and Infrastructure Sciences Division at Argonne National Laboratory.
+Kyle is the Director of the Center for Climate Resilience and Decision Science within the Decision and Infrastructure Sciences Division at Argonne National Laboratory.
 He leads a multidisciplinary team of national and homeland security professionals conducting applied research to strengthen the security and resilience of people, assets, and systems to an array of global threats and hazards.

 Duane Verner leads the Resilience Assessment Group in Argonne National Laborator’s Decision and Infrastructure Sciences division.
 He oversees staffing and technical assignments related to critical infrastructure protection, hybrid threats, and dependency analysis, and contributes to the international resilience and security research community through publications and trans-Atlantic collaboration.

 Dr. Thomas Wall is the Program Lead for Engineering & Applied Resilience in Argonne National Laboratory’s Decision and Infrastructure Sciences Division.
 He has extensive experience in the areas of critical infrastructure resilience analysis and protection, and working with infrastructure sectors to provide actionable climate resilience analyses and decision support.